ishwarchandratiwari/sparkpost-api-documentation/services/transmissions.md

 |------------------------|:-:       |---------------------------------------|-------------|--------|
 |ab_test_id|string| ID of the A/B test to use | yes |Specify this field when using an A/B test|

-<div class="alert alert-info"><strong>Note</strong>: When using substitution data with A/B tests, data for all possible templates must be provided</div>
+<div class="alert alert-info"><strong>Note</strong>: When using substitution data with A/B tests, data for all possible templates must be provided.
+It is recommended best practice that all templates that make up an A/B test use the same substitution data fields</div>

+<div class="alert alert-info"><strong>Note</strong>: A/B Tests only support inline single recipient transmissions currently</div>

 ## Create [/transmissions{?num_rcpt_errors}]